dimdots/Fat-Tail-Risk-Assessor/04_setup_guide.md

 ## Prerequisites

-- Claude Pro or Team subscription
+- Claude Pro or Team subscription (ChatGPT could be used too)
 - About 30 minutes

 ## Steps